 Intangible losses often create more harm than clear-cut economic losses because they can impact future earnings, negatively affect interpersonal relationships, and can cause lasting mental and emotional damage.

-There are limitations to such damages under South Carolina law.
+There are limitations to non-economic damages under South Carolina law.
 There is a specified time frame a claimant has to file suit, and award limits are capped based on the type of lawsuit and the number of claimants involved in litigation.
 Punitive damages, which are sums allotted in excess of a standard award, are also capped under South Carolina Law.

 Special note regarding the negligence standard: A claim is not valid if the claimant is more than 50% negligent in the incident.
 The claimant’s level of negligence is up for interpretation.
 A judge or jury will eventually make a final determination based on evidence provided in court.